 Recognition is a critical part of a culture where everyone feels valued and respected.
 You can contribute to that culture by taking advantage of the many options to recognize MIT staff through the Institute's recognition program.

 MIT Recognition supports quick opportunities for community members to recognize MIT colleagues for exceptional work, with both public and private options.

-Community thanks: Staff, students, faculty and even members of the extended MIT community can share public recognition visible to all of MIT.
+- Community thanks: Staff, faculty, and students can share public recognition visible to anyone at the Institute.
 Who has helped you or others in a positive way?
 Share your thanks.